dbbaskette/gp-assistant/README.md

 # If you make code changes: build and run
 ./run.sh -b
 ```

+Both scripts auto-load `.env` (when present) and print the chat/embedding models they will use before launching.
+They also show the resolved base URL and embedding endpoint, so you can confirm requests will hit the right server.

 The application will typically start on port `8080`.